realpython/aws-lambda-code-execute/blog/blog.md

 ![](aws-lambda-code-execute-v1.png)

 Once done, open the project in your code editor.
 Let's quickly review the code.
 Essentially, we just have a simple HTML form styled with [Bootstrap](http://getbootstrap.com/).
 The input field is replaced with [Ace](https://ace.c9.io/), an embeddable code editor, which provides basic syntax highlighting.
-Finally, within *assets/main.js*, a jQuery event handler is wired up to grab the Ace editor and submit it via an AJAX request.
+Finally, within *assets/main.js*, a jQuery event handler is wired up to grab the code from the Ace editor, when the form is submitted, and send the data somewhere (eventually to API Gateway) via an AJAX request.

 ## Lambda Setup